mezzio/mezzio/doc/book/getting-started/features.md

 > }
 > ```
 >
-> In Expressive 1.X, the default middleware style was what is known as _double
+> In Mezzio 1.X, the default middleware style was what is known as _double
 > pass_ middleware.
 Double pass middleware receives both the request and a
 > response in addition to the delegate, and passes both the request and response
 > to the delegate when invoking it: